 What is a course approval form?

 A Course Approval Form grants permission to take a course for credit at other accredited universities.
 Students must obtain this approval before enrolling in any course away from Boston College.
-A course approval form can be found here.

 What is drop/add and when does it take place?

 Drop/add is the term applied to the first week of classes in each semester when students are allowed to adjust their academic schedules.
 For exact dates, visit the University's academic calendar.

 How do I override into a closed course?